sanjeev-suresh-scratch/Software_Receiver_Design/README.md

 # Software_Reciver_Design

-Repository for all practice code implemented from the book "Software Receiver Desgin" by Johnson, Sethares & Klein Each chapter in separate sub-folders
+Repository for all practice code implemented from the book "Software Receiver Desgin" by Johnson, Sethares & Klein
+\n Each chapter in separate sub-folders